virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 where:

 - `prepopulate` *[optional]* - link to the script, that will fetch the default fields values
-- `fields` - an array of fields which will be displayed in custom form
+- `fields` - an array of fields, which will be displayed in custom form
     - `showIf` - show/hide field by condition (is applicable only to the *radio-fieldset* field)
     - `type` *[optional]* - input field type.
 The default value is *'string'*.
 Possible values:
         * `string` - basic [text field](/creating-templates/user-input-parameters/#string)